z5210274/GPT-Pepper/README.md

 This is the initial version to upload the main code files and prompts for inspection.
 Codebase is not formatted or operational
+A clean release is currently being worked on